dywisor/kernelconfig/doc/rst/userguide.rst

     ==comment== only works if $PWD is the top-level kernel source directory

+It is **not advised to run kernelconfig as root**.
+Certain features involve execution of arbitrary code, namely configuration sources and package management integration.
+Write access to the kernel sources directory is not required, provided that ``--outconfig`` points to another location.

 It is also possible to specify the kernel sources directory by hand, creating the ``.config`` file in this directory::